gwillem/crawl/README.md

     // UserAgent is the User-Agent header.
 If empty, fetches from API.
     UserAgent string

+    // RedirectionPolicy controls how redirects are handled.
+If nil, uses DefaultRedirectionPolicy.
+    RedirectionPolicy RedirectionPolicy

     // Client is the HTTP client to use.
 If nil, uses http.DefaultClient.
     Client *http.Client
 }